ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 .. figure:: ComplexFormula.png

    Formula for computing the slope and intercept of a regression line for the Michaelis-Menten calculation.
-Note that One column assigns values to another column and that a script is used. label:`fig-simpleformula`
+Note that the formula is a script.
+Also, note that the
+   INTERCEPT column assigns a value to the SLOPE column.
+   :label:`fig-simpleformula`

 1. SciSheets UI structure